 Not more than 20 bonds per atom are allowed.

 Allowed bond types are single, double, and triple.
 As an exception, "aromatic bonds" are also allowed only to be immediately converted into alternating single/double bonds by the InChI Software.
 Since this conversion is not bulletproof at all (partially because a formal definition of aromatic bonds accepted by everybody does not exist) the use of aromatic bonds is strongly discouraged.

+Since v.
+1.05, InChI software includes experimental support of ‘large’ molecules containing up to 32767 atoms (for Molfile input, V3000OL format is necessary).

+TODO: add more on ‘large molecules’.

 16.4.
 Does the InChI Software recognize ‘atomic stereo’ descriptors in MOL/SDF input files?